Hamas leader Ismail Haniyeh is killed in Iran by an alleged Israeli strike, threatening escalation

 “I don’t think that war is inevitable,” he said.
 “I maintain that.
 I think there’s always room and opportunity for diplomacy, and I’d like to see parties pursue those opportunities.”

-Iranian media showed videos of Haniyeh and the Iranian president hugging after Pezeshkian's inauguration ceremony Tuesday.
+Iranian media showed videos of Haniyeh and Iranian President Masoud Pezeshkian hugging after Pezeshkian's inauguration ceremony Tuesday.
 Hours later, the strike hit a residence Haniyeh uses in Tehran, killing him, Hamas said in a statement.

 Haniyeh left the Gaza Strip in 2019 and had lived in exile in Qatar.
 The top Hamas leader in Gaza is Yehya Sinwar, who masterminded the Oct.
 7 attack.